 Admission of International Students

-Non-native speakers are required to submit TOEFL, IELTS, or PTE scores unless they meet at least one of the following criteria: 1) at the time of initial enrollment, they will hold a degree from a U.S. institution or an institution in one of the English speaking countries or regions listed below; 2) at the time of initial enrollment, they will have been enrolled in coursework for at least two years at a U.S. institution or an institution in one of the English-speaking countries or regions listed below; 3) they are a citizen or legal resident of one of the English-speaking countries or regions listed below.
-The minimum score for admission to a degree program or for nondegree admission is 79 on the TOEFL iBT.
-The minimum IELTS score for admission to a degree program or for non-degree admission is 6.5.
-The PTE minimum score for admission to a degree program or for non-degree admission is 59.
+Non-native speakers are required to submit TOEFL iBT, IELTS, DET, or PTE scores unless they meet at least one of the following criteria: 1) at the time of initial enrollment, they will hold a degree from a U.S. institution or an institution in one of the English speaking countries or regions listed below; 2) at the time of initial enrollment, they will have been enrolled in coursework for at least two years at a U.S. institution or an institution in one of the English-speaking countries or regions listed below; 3) they are a citizen or legal resident of one of the English-speaking countries or regions listed below.
+The minimum score for admission to a degree program or for nondegree admission is 79 on the TOEFL iBT, 6.5 on the IELTS, 110 on the DET, or 59 on the PTE.
 In regions where the TOEFL iBT is not available, the TOEFL Paper Based Test (PBT) may be accepted.
 The minimum TOEFL PBT score for admission to a degree program or for non-degree admission is 59.
-TOEFL, IELTS, or PTE scores must be less than two years old at the time of the application.
-During the application process the applicant may either request that official test scores be sent directly by the testing agency or the applicant may upload unofficial test scores to the application system.
-If the applicant provided unofficial test scores during the application review phase, on admission the applicant must request that official test scores be sent directly to The University of Alabama Graduate School by the testing agency.
-Applicants to College of Education programs at off-campus sites (Bogota, Colombia; Mexico City, Mexico; Guayaquil, Ecuador; and Quito, Ecuador) who are K-12 teachers employed at international schools, are exempted from tests of English proficiency.
-For information on registering for the TOEFL, IELTS, and PTE visit the testing center websites or contact U.S. embassies, consulates, USIS offices, Institute of International Education offices, AMIDEAST offices, and other organizations concerned with international education.
+TOEFL iBT, IELTS, DET, or PTE scores must be less than two years old at the time of the application.
+Applicants to College of Education programs at international off-campus sites who are K-12 teachers employed at international schools, are exempted from tests of English proficiency.

 English-Speaking Countries or Regions